gsoft-inc/sg-orbit/packages/components/README.md

 #### Styling

-An Orbit UI component shouldn't use any CSS in JS properties.
+An Orbit component shouldn't use any CSS in JS properties.

 All styling should be done with native CSS and use our foundation CSS variables when possible